Media

 Host: And is it an online tool?
 How do we use it?
 How does it work?

 Organizations use the Burnout Assessment across their entire organization.
-For example, nonprofits, corporate entities, municipalities, and universities use it across the organization as a whole to open the conversation about burnout with those they lead, making a psychologically safe place to be able to talk about it.
+For example, nonprofits, corporate entities, municipalities, and universities use it across the organization to open conversations about burnout with those they lead, creating a psychologically safe space to discuss it.

-Leaders can assess through the Burnout Assessment exactly what the challenges are that employees face.
-Then they can provide, based on that data, resources and training that will equip their people to prevent burnout.
+Leaders can assess, through the Burnout Assessment, exactly what challenges employees face.
+Then they can provide resources and training, based on that data, to equip their people to prevent burnout.

 Burnout affects a company’s top performers

 Bonita: We each have a personal responsibility to care for ourselves and create a work-life balance.
-But the research shows overwhelmingly that burnout is actually based on workplace stress that has been unsuccessfully managed.
-The systems that are in place often lead to people feeling less productive, exhausted, and cynical about their jobs, and oftentimes it affects an organization's top performers.
-So we need to put strategies in place to protect them and the organization for longevity.
+But the research overwhelmingly shows that burnout is driven by workplace stress that has been unsuccessfully managed.
+The systems in place often leave people feeling less productive, exhausted, and cynical about their jobs, and they can affect an organization's top performers.
+So we need to put strategies in place to protect them and the organization for the long term.

 Recommended strategies workplaces can adopt to help employees feel less burned out